grantjenks/python-sortedcontainers/docs/performance-workload.rst

 Though these workloads strive to be realistic, they are still quite synthetic.
-No attempt is made to exercise memory allocation or cache maintenance while sorted list operations are performed.
+No attempt is made to exercise memory allocation or cache interference while sorted list operations are performed.
 The frequency of each operation is also estimated because no projects had performance benchmarks that were easily evaluated.